HewlettPackard/shs-docs/docs/portal/developer-portal/performance/AMA.md

 Check result /tmp/compute-health-2021-07-26_06-27-07.txt
 ```

-In the above example, out of 3812 compute nodes checked for `hsn0`, following conditions were detected
+In the previous example, out of 3812 compute nodes checked for `hsn0`, the following conditions were detected:

 - 84 nodes have failed with NO-CARRIER for compute nodes
 - 1 node has AMA mismatch